Is control of type I error rate needed in Bayesian clinical trial designs?: Sequential rules for concluding efficacy or futility

 \section{Sequential rules for concluding efficacy or futility}

 In a 2-arm \textit{superiority trial} the usual goal is to find out whether experimental treatment is better than selected control, the latter representing a commonly used standard treatment.
 Here, for simplicity, incoming patients could be assumed to be assigned to the treatments according to a random block design of size two; the blocks are then independent and the order inside each block has been randomized, with equal probabilities, in advance.
-Also, more general sequential assignment rules such as response adaptive randomization (RAR), e.g., \textcite{robertson2023response}, can be employed without changing the presentation below as long as such rules only depend on the past assignments and the corresponding outcomes, and not on the parameters of interest.
+Also, more general sequential assignment rules such as response adaptive randomization (RAR), e.g., \cite{robertson2023response}, can be employed without changing the presentation below as long as such rules only depend on the past assignments and the corresponding outcomes, and not on the parameters of interest, here the true success rates of the two treatments.

+Considering, throughout, the prototype case of exchangeable dichotomous outcomes, we denote by ${\mathcal D}_{n}$ the data sequence consisting of treatment assignments and outcomes of the first $n$ patients, $n\ge1$.
+Exchangeability, a standard concept in Bayesian statistics and generalizing the more familiar i.i.d., expresses here an assumed symmetry property between the patients; the technical assumption is that, for any $n$, the distribution of ${\mathcal D}_{n}$ is not affected if the order in which these patients are treated is permuted in some way.